Industry: Food, Beverage & Tobacco

 First energy, now food: Why supermarket prices keep rising

 If you’ve gone food shopping lately, it’s hard to ignore the ever-climbing prices.
 And if you haven’t seen it on the shelves, you’ve probably heard about it on the news.
 While there's been escalating prices across the board, there’s actually a number of food stuffs where there’s been more pronounced increases.
 Wheat is one of them, and it's... kind of everywhere.
-It's used for cereal, bread, pasta, noodles, biscuits, cakes… but it's also used in animal feed… meaning high wheat prices also leads to higher meat prices.24 May
+It's used for cereal, bread, pasta, noodles, biscuits, cakes… but it's also used in animal feed… meaning high wheat prices also leads to higher meat prices.

 How the CEO of Maggie Beer thinks about investing in the food industry | Chantale Millard

 This episode Maddy and Sophie speak to CEO and Managing Director of Maggie Beer Holdings, Chantale Millard.
 Listed on the ASX with ticker MBH, Maggie Beer Holdings invests in food, beverages, and technology companies as a way of sharing their passion for making and curating quality, premium Australian food and beverage products, with the finest ingredients.
 We loved this conversation with Chantal!
-(PS. make sure you've got a snack before you listen - you'll get hungry).3 May
+(PS. make sure you've got a snack before you listen - you'll get hungry).

 General